-Year I Decem Ended ber 31, Change
+Year Ended December 31, Change

 2017 2018 Amount %

 (In thousands, except percentage)

-\$12,661 \$23,385 \$10,724 85%
+Direct revenue \$12,661 \$23,385 \$10,724 85%

 Direct revenue increased by \$10.7 million, or 85%, in 2018 compared to 2017.
-The increase was driven in part by an increase in our ownedinventory as a result of a higher than usual volume of returns received subsequent to payments to consignors.
-The subsequent sale of our ownedinventory drove the increase in direct revenue on an absolute basis and as a percent of total revenue.
+The increase was driven in part by an increase in our owned-inventory as a result of a higher than usual volume of returns received subsequent to payments to consignors.
+The subsequent sale of our owned-inventory drove the increase in direct revenue on an absolute basis and as a percent of total revenue.
 We expect direct revenue as a percent of total revenue to vary from period to period.